Another doctor recognized problems caused by milk and provided short descriptions for 32 of the many studies he had analyzed.

-I have to admit that I find the book Milk Better Not!, by Maria Rollinger more comprehensive and better suited for Europe.
-A link to my review of this book can be found below in the box with the book cover.
-Nevertheless, this book by Prof. Dr. FRANK ARAM OSKI (1932-1996) informs you about other important aspects on this subject.
+I have to admit that I find the book "Milk Better Not!", by Maria Rollinger more comprehensive and better suited for Europe.
+A link to my review of this book can be found here.
+Nevertheless, this book by Prof. Dr. Frank Aram Oski (1932-1996) informs you about other important aspects on this subject.
 As a pediatrician and hematologist, he headed the Pediatrics Department of the State University of New York and later at Johns Hopkins University School of Medicine.

 But that wasn’t all, he was also an expert on the diet of adults.
 He published this book shortly before his untimely death from prostate cancer.
 His insight regarding milk came too late for him but his research is amazingly extensive.

 The iron content of cow's milk (a value of 60 µg/dl) is substantially less than in breast milk (74 µg/dl).

 Vegetables (such as spinach, chard or mangold) contain at least twice as much iron and up to 30 times more than in milk.
 Vegetables also often contain more calcium if you consider the important net intake figure.

 |Comparison of minerals in human milk to cow's milk (mg/dl)|

-Prof. Dr. OSKI M.D., who was quite a prominent scientist, first explains why milk and dairy products have become our staple diet.
+Prof. Dr. Ooski M.D., who was quite a prominent scientist, first explains why milk and dairy products have become our staple diet.
 He gives examples of the influence of the dairy industry and dairy lobby, and points out what kind of “big business” it is, and makes mention of the massively influenced policy agenda.
 He provides facts and figures.
-A more critical attitude towards milk came about slowly because diseases that were caused by milk consumption were eventually discovered.
+A more critical attitude towards milk came about slowly because diseases that were caused by milk consumption were eventually discovered:

 This also applies to some non-European groups, such as in Africa or India.
 For a person who tolerates milk well, lactose intolerance is irrelevant, but all other disadvantages also apply to these individuals.

 Such allergy cases are switched to soy products.
 However, some children react to soy with allergies as well.
 Since most mothers believe cow's milk is essential for their child, doctors perhaps don’t dare to suggest an alternative.

 But one must always carefully ascertain no other reasons exist for these symptoms.
 Unfortunately, people suffer too often from unrecognized food allergies.
 You should always check first if milk is the cause of any symptom.

 In the chapter “Can Fat Be Fatal?” the author points out that one million people die in the U.S. each year from cardiovascular disease.
 This is half of the causes of death in the United States.

 The author describes how only by the 1950s (after the Korean War) research found that these disease processes (pathogenesis) began in childhood if the person eats as per the traditional style in the West.

-Next Prof. Dr. Frank A. OSKI M.D. takes up the link between high milk and dairy product consumption and cancer, especially colon cancer, breast cancer and prostate cancer.
+Next Prof. Dr. Frank A. Oski M.D. takes up the link between high milk and dairy product consumption and cancer, especially colon cancer, breast cancer and prostate cancer.
 He gleaned this information from numerous scientific studies, which are also separately listed in the appendix.
 Next is a listing of known books on the subject.
 After that he provides alternatives.

 As a pediatrician, he writes about the consequences for babies who either don’t receive breast milk at all or aren’t breastfed long enough.
 He also explains the possible consequences of the health of these children later in their lives.

 Especially for newborn nutrition, however, a reduced mineral content of milk is considered necessary, as in the first month of life, the increased mineral intake would represent a burden on renal function (Abe 1969, Droese u.
 Stolley 1972, Kagan et al. 1956, Nichols u.
 Danford 1966, Yamauchi u.
-Tsugo 1970).”
+Tsugo 1970).

 Breast milk is constantly adapted to the needs of the child and it is not just the colostrum that is important for infants to thrive.

 However, enough calcium can be obtained from vegetables that in many cases contain even more usable calcium.
 It is easier for the human body to get calcium from vegetables, fish, nuts, etc., rather than milk.

 Americans consume 807 mg of calcium just from dairy products, such as cheese, and especially older women often suffer from osteoporosis.
 Meanwhile, Taiwanese with 13 mg of calcium or people in Ghana with only 8 mg have much less incidence of osteoporosis and have better teeth.

 The author lists good sources of calcium such as vegetables (peppers 229 mg / 100g, kale 175, and spinach 150); almonds (264 mg / 100g) and fish (sardine 382 mg / 100g).
 But these are exceptions, and only the better bioavailability and the high pH of vegetables and fruits make the difference.

 The next section deals with the harmful substances contained in dairy products.
 This starts with bacteria (e.g., EHEC and Staphylococcus aureus, sometimes as a result of mastitis) that in spite of heating remain and continue to multiply.
 In addition, dairy products contain harmful pesticides and the hormone progesterone from pregnant cows.

 But even babies can suffer from acne, which is called neonatal acne or acne infantum.
 Depending on the eating behavior of the mother this may occur in the womb.
 Today neonatal acne occurs in about 20 percent of newborns.

 In the chapter “Beware of the Cow,” the author addresses a strong correlation made between diseases and milk consumption.
 But scientists, who advocate milk, doubt such correlations for understandable reasons.
-Since Prof. Dr. OSKI M.D. is careful in his wording, he writes only about “very disturbing theories.”
+Since Prof. Dr. Oski M.D. is careful in his wording, he writes only about “very disturbing theories.”

 On multiple sclerosis (MS), for example, he mentions numerous large studies, which attempted to link this disease with different causes.
 The only thing common in all these investigations is the relation to milk consumption.
 If you look at individual studies, it does not stand out because other causes were also considered.
 Given the power of the dairy lobby, that is not enough for an official warning.
 The very rare amyotrophic lateral sclerosis is also linked to milk consumption.